angusmillar/Spia/README.md

           ]
         }
       ],
-      //"A phone number to contact the requesting part on (Optional) "callBackPhoneNumber": null
+      //"A phone number to contact the requesting part on (Optional)" "callBackPhoneNumber": null
     },
-    //"The file name and extension of PDF attachment that is the pathology report to be read by the receiver (Mandatory), note this file must be found in the PdfAttachmentInputDirectory
+    //"The file name and extension of PDF attachment that is the pathology report to be read by the receiver (Mandatory), note this file must be found in the PdfAttachmentInputDirectory "
     "pdfFileName": "Exemplar Report SARS-CoV-2 Serology v0.3.pdf",
-    //"The list of reports as found in the PDF attachment that are associated to a set of result values (Mandatory)
+    //"The list of reports as found in the PDF attachment that are associated to a set of result values (Mandatory)"
-    //"There are unresolved issues with HL7 v2 messages which wish  to express many reports and yet only have a single PDF attachment.
+    //"There are unresolved issues with HL7 v2 messages which wish  to express many reports and yet only have a single PDF attachment."
-    //"Do we duplicate the PDF in the message, we are not sure, at present this solution only support a single report when generating HL7 v2 messages.
+    //"Do we duplicate the PDF in the message, we are not sure, at present this solution only support a single report when generating HL7 v2 messages. "
     "ReportList": [
       {
-        //"The reports primary laboratory assigned identifier (Mandatory) "reportId": "1978881860",
+        //"The reports primary laboratory assigned identifier (Mandatory)" "reportId": "1978881860",
-        //"The reports specimen collection date & time (Mandatory) "collectionDateTime": "2020-07-25T18:20:00+10:00",
+        //"The reports specimen collection date & time (Mandatory)" "collectionDateTime": "2020-07-25T18:20:00+10:00",
-        //"The date & time that the specimens where Received into the laboratory (Mandatory) "specimenReceivedDateTime": "2020-07-25T19:32:00+10:00",
+        //"The date & time that the specimens where Received into the laboratory (Mandatory)" "specimenReceivedDateTime": "2020-07-25T19:32:00+10:00",
-        //"The date & time that report was Released/Authorised/Finalised from the laboratory (Mandatory) "reportReleaseDateTime": "2020-07-26T10:36:00+10:00",
+        //"The date & time that report was Released/Authorised/Finalised from the laboratory (Mandatory)" "reportReleaseDateTime": "2020-07-26T10:36:00+10:00",
-        //"The status of the report can be (F - Final, C- Correction, P - Preliminary, X - NoResultsAvailableOrderCanceled) (Mandatory)
+        //"The status of the report can be (F - Final, C- Correction, P - Preliminary, X - NoResultsAvailableOrderCanceled) (Mandatory)"
         "reportStatus": "F",
-        //"The report type details, what sort of report is it (Mandatory) "reportType": {
+        //"The report type details, what sort of report is it (Mandatory)" "reportType": {
-          //"The SNOMED term for the report type, preferably taken from the RCPA's SPIA Requesting Pathology terminology valueSet (Optional)
+          //"The SNOMED term for the report type, preferably taken from the RCPA's SPIA Requesting Pathology terminology valueSet (Optional)"
           "snomed": {
             "term": "1454651000168108",
             "description": "SARS-CoV-2 serology",
-            //"An OID for the system that the provided term comes from (Mandatory for CDA and only required on Local term types, so not required here for a SNOMED term)
+            //"An OID for the system that the provided term comes from (Mandatory for CDA and only required on Local term types, so not required here for a SNOMED term)"
             "oid": null
           },
-          //"The term that is local to the laboratory for the report type (Mandatory) "local": {
+          //"The term that is local to the laboratory for the report type (Mandatory)" "local": {
             "term": "COVID2SER",
             "description": "SARS-CoV-2 Serology",
-            //"An OID for the system that the provided term comes from (Mandatory for CDA and only required on Local term types)
+            //"An OID for the system that the provided term comes from (Mandatory for CDA and only required on Local term types) "
             "oid": null
           }
         },
-        //"A code for the department that the report is generated from in the laboratory as taken from
+        //"A code for the department that the report is generated from in the laboratory as taken from "
-        //"the HL7AUSD-STD-OO-ADRM-2018.1 standard HL7 Table 0074 - Diagnostic service section ID code system (Mandatory) "department": "SR",
+        //"the HL7AUSD-STD-OO-ADRM-2018.1 standard HL7 Table 0074 - Diagnostic service section ID code system (Mandatory)" "department": "SR",
-        //"A reporting Pathologist's details, he who is responsible for the report from the  laboratory (Mandatory) "reportingPathologist": {
+        //"A reporting Pathologist's details, he who is responsible for the report from the  laboratory (Mandatory)" "reportingPathologist": {
-          //"A reporting Pathologist name details (Family name is Mandatory) "name": {
+          //"A reporting Pathologist name details (Family name is Mandatory)" "name": {
             "family": "Pathologist",
             "given": "Bella",
             "middle": "",
             "title": "Dr"
           },
-          //"A reporting Pathologist HPI-I identifier (Mandatory for CDA Documents) "identifierList": [
+          //"A reporting Pathologist HPI-I identifier (Mandatory for CDA Documents)" "identifierList": [
             {
               "value": "8003 6111 0391 4531",
               "type": "HPII",
               "assigningAuthority": null
             },
-            //"A reporting Pathologist laboratory local identifier (Mandatory) {
+            //"A reporting Pathologist laboratory local identifier (Mandatory)" {
               "value": "BPATH",
               "type": "LocalToLab",